How does the federal solar tax credit work?

 Individuals can claim the solar tax credit if they live in the house for part of the year and use the house as a rental when they're not present.
 If the house is a vacation home, for example, and the homeowner lives in the house 25% of the year, they can claim 25% of the credit.

-Rental properties may also qualify under section 48 as a business tax credit.
+Rental properties may also qualify under Section 48 as a business tax credit.
 Again, it's important to work with a tax professional to determine eligibility for your solar system.
-Your advisor can help you determine if your property is qualified for a tax credit and the best way to apply the credit to your annual taxes.
+Your advisor can help you determine if your property qualifies you for a tax credit and the best way to apply the credit to your annual taxes.

-The solar tax credit is currently available at a rate of 26% through 2022, then at 22% for construction projects that begin in 2023.
-The residential tax credit is reduced to nothing in 2024, while the commercial tax credit will drop to and stay at 10% in 2024.
+The solar tax credit is currently available at a rate of 30% through 2032, then at 26% for systems installed in 2033 and 22% for systems installed in 2034.
+The residential tax credit is set to expire in 2035.

 Generally, homeowners can only claim one tax credit per solar system.
 It might be possible to claim the credit again if you install panels on another property.
 Tax regulations are complicated, so it’s best to ask a professional for advice about your specific situation.